 Can I Use Regular Milk, Coconut Milk, or Nut Milk Instead:

 Yes, you can.
-However, the desired product will not have the tang of buttermilk or have a reaction with the leavening agents.
+However, the desired product will not have the tang of buttermilk or react with the leavening agents.
 Meaning buttermilk pancakes will just taste like pancakes with no tang or poofy texture.

 Homemade Dairy-Free Coconut Buttermilk

-- 1 can approximately 1 2/3 cup of unsweetened coconut milk
+- 1 can of approximately 1 2/3 cups of unsweetened coconut milk

 - 2 1/2 tbsp fresh lemon juice